Siti is an expert at making complex topics simple. They specialize in romance topics.

-Everyone can express desire, but men in particular have some unique signals for showing they're interested.
-However, it's up to you to recognize the signs and respond if you want to.
+Everyone can express desire, but men, in particular, have some unique signals for showing they're interested in spending time with you (sexually).
+It's up to you to recognize the signs and respond if you want to.

 A man who wants intimacy tends to speak in a lower tone of voice, almost indicating that there is something private between you two.
+He speaks more quietly rather than in a deeper voice.
 If he grabs your shoulder, then you know he's actually thinking about grabbing something else . . .

-If he's lightly biting his lip while talking to you, it may be a sign that he would really love to be biting your lips and kissing you instead.
+If he's lightly biting his bottom lip while talking to you, it may be a sign that he would really like to be biting your lips and kissing you instead.

-3. Sustained Eye Contact or Looking at Your Lips or Body
+3. Sustaining Eye Contact or Looking at Your Lips and Body

 4. Touching on the Face or Neck